avanwouwe/citadel-browser-agent/docs/install/index.md

 Installing Citadel is relatively straightforward.
 There are sensible defaults, and [the installer](https://github.com/avanwouwe/citadel-browser-agent/releases/latest) takes care of everything except integration into your SIEM.
 There are a few moving parts — Citadel installs in the browser, on the OS, and in your SIEM — but the [installation guide](/install/) walks you through each one.
 SIEM integration is optional, and only needed if you want centralised dashboards and increased situational awareness.

 Also check out the [configuration manual](/config/) to understand how you can adapt Citadel to your organization, for example by configuring your logo, name and support e-mail address.
+Don't forget to tell Citadel what your official applications are, so that Citadel will take extra care of those, and users do not get false "shadow IT" warnings.

 And finally.
 Citadel takes great care to respect the privacy of your users.
 Even so, deploying Citadel will undoubtedly raise questions around privacy compliance and internal communication.